-Leading up to the 2019 NFL Draft, current and former Steelers’ players will be sharing their Draft Day Memories, from the time they went to the NFL Scouting Combine, through the moment they were drafted.
-In this installment, former Steelers tight end Mark Bruener and current scout for the team, shares his memories.
+Leading up to the NFL Draft, current and former Steelers' players will be sharing their Draft Day Memories, from the time they went to the NFL Scouting Combine, through the moment they were drafted.
+In this installment, former linebacker and current inside linebackers coach Jerry Olsavsky shared his story.

 "I can remember showing up at the Combine and how overwhelming it was for myself to literally be inundated and you felt like you were being attacked and pulled in 900 different directions.
 It's something you know is going to be the biggest platform of your life so far, the opportunity to go and compete with the best of the best.
 I remember all of these people were pulling and prodding and the doctors were asking me all of these questions.
 It's like are you kidding me, this is really going on.
 I can remember how nervous I was every day waking up and making sure I was being myself, making sure I was doing everything the right way and answering the questions the right way.
 It's definitely an overwhelming experience, but rewarding on the other hand because it was the first time I was able to interact with a lot of the players at my position that I heard about throughout the college season.
 Now I had the chance to meet and talk to them and became friends with a lot of them, and am still friends with them to this day.